WhiteHouse/twitterapi/README.md

 Usage
 -----

-  To use this in a module make any GET request documented here, https://dev.twitter.com/docs/api/1.1, like this:
+  Use this in a module make any GET request documented here, https://dev.twitter.com/docs/api/1.1, like this:

   ```php